Back to Blog

 The truth is that RPA is not always synonymous with AI or machine learning, and that these are just layers of capability added on top of RPA.

-Most often, RPA doesn’t need any form of AI input to create an efficient digital worker.
+Most often, RPA doesn’t need any form of AI input to create an efficient bot.
 When it comes to logic-based tasks such as data entry or invoicing, RPA can solve these issues without utilizing AI.

 The strongest use case for AI at the time of this writing is for digital assistants, and even those capabilities are still very early on in their development.
 For intelligent process automation and automating complex digital workflows, automating the rule-based and delegating the strategic to humans remains the most effective utilization of this technology.